Hornbill: Description

 The most distinctive feature of the hornbills is the heavy bill, supported by powerful neck muscles as well as by the fused vertebrae.
 The large bill assists in fighting, preening, constructing the nest, and catching prey.
 A feature unique to the hornbills is the casque, a hollow structure that runs along the upper mandible.
 In some species it is barely perceptible and appears to serve no function beyond reinforcing the bill.
 In other species it is quite large, is reinforced with bone, and has openings between the hollow centre, allowing it to serve as a resonator for calls.
 In the helmeted hornbill the casque is not hollow but is filled with hornbill ivory and is used as a battering ram in dramatic aerial jousts.
 Aerial casque-butting has also been reported in the great hornbill.

 The plumage of hornbills is typically black, grey, white, or brown, and is frequently offset by bright colours on the bill, or by patches of bare coloured skin on the face or wattles.
-Some species exhibit sexual dichromatism, where the colouration of soft parts varies by gender.
+Some species exhibit sexual dichromatism, where the colouration of soft parts varies by sex.

 Hornbills possess binocular vision, although unlike most birds with this type of vision, the bill intrudes on their visual field.
 This allows them to see their own bill tip and aids in precision handling of food objects with their bill.
 The eyes are also protected by large eyelashes which act as a sunshade.